 When millions of messages are transmitted between producer and consumer via different systems, managing the huge number of messages becomes a real challenge.

 Thus, there is a need to ensure that data is sent and received by the correct systems.

 The architectural pattern of message brokers in EAI supports to validate, transform, and route messages between systems by working as a mediator in communication between the applications.

 Thus, it minimises the mutual awareness between the applications while effectively implementing decoupling.

 In a nutshell, a message broker performs the following actions:

 Message brokers come in different variations based on their individual features.
 Some of the most popular brokers are JMS and Kafka, and both are used in EAI practice.

-In fact, both have been pretty successful in allowing organizations to communicate to internal departments, third parties, and even customers through servers.
+In fact, both have been pretty successful in allowing organisations to communicate to internal departments, third parties, and even customers through servers.

-This blog is designed to differentiate between the two brokers, and how you can leverage their use for the benefit of the operations of an organization.
+This blog is designed to differentiate between the two brokers, and how you can leverage their use for the benefit of the operations of an organisation.

 JMS stands for Java Message Service, which is a java-oriented middleware API and the first enterprise messaging API that has gained industry-wide support.
 The primary function of JMS is to send messages between two or more clients.